A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Preliminaries

 in which the marginal probability distribution of the natural signal $\boldsymbol{x}$ on the left-hand side is referred to as the evidence in classical variational inference.
 Since this true marginal distribution is generally unknown, its logarithm is an intractable constant.
 On the right-hand side, the first term is the logarithm of the ratio between the joint distribution $p_{\boldsymbol{X}, \breve{\boldsymbol{Y}}}(\boldsymbol{x},\breve{\boldsymbol{y}})$ and the variational posterior $q_{\boldsymbol{\phi}}(\breve{\boldsymbol{y}}|\boldsymbol{x})$, while the second term is the KL divergence to be minimized.
 When the KL divergence term is reduced to zero, the first term becomes equal to the log marginal likelihood (evidence) on the left-hand side.
 Therefore, in classical variational inference, this first term is referred to as the ``Evidence Lower Bound'' (ELBO), whose maximization is equivalent to minimizing a rate-distortion tradeoff, i.e.,

-As the first term equals 0 under the assumption of a uniform density on the unit interval centered on $\boldsymbol{y}$, and the last term is a constant, the optimization simplifies to the sum of a weighted distortion and a coding rate, thereby achieving the optimal rate-distortion tradeoff.
+As the first term equals 0 under the assumption of a uniform density on the unit interval centered on $\boldsymbol{y}$, and the last term is a constant, the optimization simplifies to the sum of a weighted distortion and a coding rate, { thereby leading to the standard rate-distortion optimization objective used in variational learned compression.}